FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 This can also be done by entering the Tutorial Application on http:/localhost and logging in using any of the OAuth2 grants on the page.
 A successful log-in will return an access token.

-### PEP Proxy - Accessing Orion with an Access Token
+### Wilma PEP Proxy - Accessing Orion with an Access Token

-If a request to the PEP Proxy is made including a valid access token in the `X-Auth-Token` header as shown, the request is permitted and the service behind the PEP Proxy (in this case the Orion Context Broker) will return the data as expected.
+If a request to **Wilma** is made including a valid access token in the `X-Auth-Token` header as shown, the request is permitted and the service behind the PEP Proxy (in this case the Orion Context Broker) will return the data as expected.